π Welcome

 - M: Microwave

-- Now go around the circle; everyone takes their turn.
-The last letter of the last word is always the first letter of a new energy word.
+- Go around the circle; everyone takes a turn.
+The last letter of the previous word becomes the first letter of the next energy word.

 Energy comes in two main types:

-- Kinetic energy: Energy of moving things (like a bike going down a hill).
+- Kinetic energy: Energy of moving things (like a bike speeding down a hill).

-- Potential energy: Stored energy (like a ball sitting on a high shelf).
+- Potential energy: Stored energy (like a bike resting at the top of a hill).

 There are also other kinds of energy, like: